Dans-labs/electron-experiments/redux-tutorial-typescript/README.md

 Installation
 ------------

-To install this code, please make sure that `npm` and `webpack` are installed.
+To install this code, please make sure that `npm` is installed: `brew install node`.

-    brew install node
-    npm install -g webpack

 Then run `npm install` to download all dependencies.
 Finally execute one or more of the following commands: